whaakman/azure-docs.nl-nl/articles/stream-analytics/stream-analytics-monitor-and-manage-jobs-use-powershell.md

         Connect-AzureRmAccount

         # Select the Azure subscription you want to use to create the resource group.
-        Get-AzureRmSubscription –SubscriptionName “your sub” | Select-AzureRmSubscription
+        Get-AzureRmSubscription –SubscriptionName "your sub" | Select-AzureRmSubscription

         # If Stream Analytics has not been registered to the subscription, remove remark symbol below (#) to run the Register-AzureProvider cmdlet to register the provider namespace.
         #Register-AzureRmResourceProvider -Force -ProviderNamespace 'Microsoft.StreamAnalytics'